PTSD and Drug Addiction Treatment at Lumina Recovery

 - Uncomplicated PTSD: This type involves the presence of classic PTSD symptoms, such as flashbacks, avoidance, and hyperarousal, typically related to a single traumatic event.
 It’s often more straightforward to treat due to the lack of comorbid conditions.

-- Comorbid PTSD: This form occurs when PTSD coexists with other psychiatric disorders, such as depression, anxiety, or substance abuse.
-Treatment for comorbid PTSD can be more complex, requiring a multifaceted therapeutic approach.
+- Comorbid PTSD: This form occurs when PTSD coexists with other psychiatric disorders, such as depression, anxiety disorders, or substance abuse.
+Comorbid PTSD often involves co-occurring substance use and anxiety disorders, making treatment more complex and typically requiring dual diagnosis treatment to address both conditions effectively.

 - Complex PTSD: Complex PTSD results from repeated trauma or prolonged exposure to incidents of trauma, distinguishing it from single-incident PTSD.
 It includes all the symptoms of traditional PTSD, along with additional issues like emotional dysregulation, negative self-concept, and interpersonal difficulties.